maxpou/gatsby-starter-morning-dew/content/posts/2018-10-30-v1-1-is-out/index.md

 1. In a terminal, run `npm run dev`.
 2. In a second terminal, run: `npm run generatePostPreviewImages`

-Gatsby will first create extra url suffixed by `/image_tw` and `/image_fb`.
+Gatsby will first create extra url suffixed by `/image_tw` and `/image_fb` (i.e. *http://localhost:8000/gatsby-starter-morning-dew-v1-1/image_tw*).
 Then, Pupetter will take a snapshot and add it to your post folder.

-**Note:** the url suffixed by `image_tw` and `image_fb` are only available on dev mode.
+**Note:** this extra URLs are only available on dev mode.
 I volontary remove them in production.

 Once, you're ready, you can test your Twitter Cards with: https://cards-dev.twitter.com/validator